 See more Christmas dessert recipes

-This indulgent Christmas dessert is even more delicious when paired with this elegant, sweet and fruity dessert Sémillon wine by finest*.
+This indulgent Christmas dessert is even more delicious when paired with this elegant, sweet and fruity dessert Sémillon wine by Tesco Finest.